Speech-generating device: History

 Beginning in the 1980s, improvements in technology led to a greatly increased number, variety, and performance of commercially available communication devices, and a reduction in their size and price.
-Alternative methods of access such as Target Scanning (also known as eye pointing) calibrate the movement of a user's eyes to direct an SGD to produce the desired speech phase.
+Alternative methods of access such as Target Scanning (also known as eye pointing) calibrate the movement of a user's eyes to direct an SGD to produce the desired speech.
 Scanning, in which alternatives are presented to the user sequentially, became available on communication devices.
 Speech output possibilities included both digitized and synthesized speech.

 Rapid progress in hardware and software development continued, including projects funded by the European Community.
 The first commercially available dynamic screen speech-generating devices were developed in the 1990s.
-Software programs were developed that allowed the computer-based production of communication boards.
+Software was developed that allowed the computer-based production of communication boards.
 High-tech devices have continued to become smaller and lighter, while increasing accessibility and capability; communication devices can be accessed using eye-tracking systems, perform as a computer for word-processing and Internet use, and as an environmental control device for independent access to other equipment such as TV, radio and telephones.

 Stephen Hawking came to be associated with the unique voice of his particular synthesis equipment.
 Hawking was unable to speak due to a combination of disabilities caused by ALS, and an emergency tracheotomy.
 In the past 20 or so years SGD have gained popularity amongst young children with speech deficiencies, such as autism, Down syndrome, and predicted brain damage due to surgery.

 Starting in the early 2000s, specialists saw the benefit of using SGDs not only for adults but for children, as well.
 Neuro-linguists found that SGDs were just as effective in helping children who were at risk for temporary language deficits after undergoing brain surgery as it is for patients with ALS.
 In particular, digitized SGDs have been used as communication aids for pediatric patients during the recovery process.